Register Company in Delaware

-- As such, anyone can register for a company in Delaware as long as they meet the requirements.
+- As such, anyone can choose to register company in Delaware as long as they meet the requirements.
 Every company in Delaware must have at least one director and there are no age, nationality, or residence restrictions for directors.

 - However, For foreigners looking to register company in Delaware must have a registered agent that will act as the liaison between the company and the Delaware Division of Corporations.
-A Delaware registered agent is defined as a Delaware resident or business entity that has a physical residence in Delaware, has been authorised to carry out business within Delaware and can receive official mail from the state authorities during normal working hours.
+A Delaware registered agent is defined as a Delaware resident or business entity that has a physical residence in Delaware, has been authorized to carry out business within Delaware and can receive official mail from the state authorities during normal working hours.